robertobatts/aws-certification-notes/notes/03-cli.md

 2. Open the terminal and type `aws --version` to check it has been correctly installed
 3. Generate Acces Key from AWS Management Console
 4. Execute `aws configure` and insert access key id and secret access key

+## AWS CloudShell
+You can use the CLI directly from AWS Cloudshell.
+CloudShell provide a shell where you also have access to the filesystem.
+The files you create in this shell are persisted between accesses, and they can be easily downloaded from the UI.